thedamnheadache/hello-world/readme.txt

 Now write a couple of lines of text, perhaps say hello, and save the file.
+Add another line in the file they said, it will be fun they said...